Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks

-The magnetic properties of the samples were ex-situ investigated at RT by means of magneto-optical Kerr effect (MOKE) magnetometry in polar geometry.
-In precedent works, we have demonstrated that on both Pt and Ir HM buffers, the samples present a well-defined PMA for Co layer thinner than 4 and 2 nm for Pt and Ir buffers, respectively.
-In this range of thicknesses, the hysteresis present sharp transitions and a remanence magnetization (i.e., at zero field) almost 100$\%$ of the magnetization saturation value ($M_S$, i.e. at field larger than the anisotropy field), as well as large coercive fields.
+The magnetic properties of the films with a 3 nm TaOx interlayer were ex-situ investigated at RT by means of magneto-optical Kerr effect (MOKE) magnetometry in polar geometry.
+In precedent works, we have demonstrated that on both Pt and Ir HM buffers, the samples present a well-defined PMA for Co layer thinner than 4 and 2 nm for Pt and Ir buffers, respectively \cite{blanco2021large}.
+For low Co thicknesses, the hystereses present sharp transitions and a remanence magnetization (i.e., at zero field) almost 100\% of the magnetization saturation value ($M_S$, i.e. at field larger than the anisotropy field), as well as large coercive fields.
+For larger thickness, the reduction of both magnetization remanence and coercive field together with the appearance of smoother magnetization reversal transitions, indicate a spin reorientation from out-of-plane to in-plane magnetic anisotropy.
 By combining Kerr, X-ray magnetic circular dichroism, high-resolution transmission electron microscopy and ab-initio modelling, we previously ascribed such behavior to a large magnetic anisotropy due to the anisotropy of the orbital moment, which is of interfacial nature \cite{blanco2021large}.